In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 Kunming Waterfall Park (昆明瀑布公园)

-Officially opened in 2016, this artificial waterfall park is exciting to visit if you have some spare time.
-The water is pumped in from the Niulan River as a subsidiary part of the massive Dian Zhong Water Diversion Project (滇中引水工程).
-The water ends up in Dianchi Lake and is expected to help add fresh, clean water to the polluted Dianchi Lake.
+Officially opened in 2016, this artificial waterfall park is worth visiting if you have some spare time.
+The water is pumped from the Niulan River as part of the massive Dian Zhong Water Diversion Project (滇中引水工程).
+The water flows into Dianchi Lake and is expected to help replenish the lake’s supply of fresh, clean water.

-According to the local news, the waterfall is 400 meters wide.
+According to local news reports, the waterfall is 400 meters wide.
 It certainly is impressive, considering that it’s completely artificial.

 Day 4 in Kunming